minhthanh3145/Another-Writing-Application/README.md

 ![](https://dafuqisthatblog.files.wordpress.com/2020/05/screen-shot-2020-05-27-at-11.32.29-pm-2.png?w=1024)

 For taking notes, I used [Roam Research](https://roamresearch.com/) obessively.
 However, Roam is a note-taking tool, and it's not a writing workspace that serves the purpose of gathering sources and experiment with thoughts.
-On the opposite, you have to be mindful what to install into Roam, becaus it is designed to ff , if you're following the [Zettlkasten method](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125).
+On the opposite, you have to be mindful what to install into Roam, becaus it is designed to build a long-lasting repository , if you're following the [Zettlkasten method](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125).

 **Another Writing Application** is built as a place where you can dump your disorganized thoughts, organize them and then dump the organized thought into Roam or other places.
 In fact, I wrote this article using _AWA_, with 7 references.
 It is not intended to replace anything, just an attempt in making writing, and consequently thinking, more convenient.